 As global warming accelerates, the Council and its Subcommittees must engage with those on the "frontlines" of the climate crisis.
 Studies continue to show that low-income communities, indigenous peoples, and black and other communities of color are among those who are particularly vulnerable to the impacts of climate change.
+In addition, as industry and jobs transition away from greenhouse gas emissions and towards "greener" jobs and livelihoods, particular focus must be given to the labor sector.
+Finally, some Vermonters may also be necessarily focused on achieving immediate goals of food, shelter, safety and health, which can impact ability to focus on long-term adaptation to climate and economic changes.

-This list of frontline and impacted communities is not intended to be exhaustive, nor does it take into consideration the intersectionality of people's lives and the multiple vulnerabilities that one may experience.
-It draws from key criteria, identifying those who:
+This word cloud provides a list of frontline and impacted communities and is not intended to be exhaustive, nor does it take intoconsideration the intersectionality of people's lives and the multiple vulnerabilities that one may experience.

+Impacted and frontline communities draw from key criteria, identifying those who:

-- Are highly exposed to climate risks, such as flooding, extreme temperatures, and health risks; - Experience oppression and racism, are excluded from opportunities, or have less resources to adapt to climate and economic change; - Bear the brunt of pollution and negative effects from today's fossil fuel and extractive economies; and - Are more likely to experience a job transition as Vermont addresses climate change
+- Are highly exposed to climate risks, such as health impacts, flooding, and extreme temperatures; - Experience oppression and racism, are excluded from opportunities, or have less resources to adapt to climate and economic change; - Bear the brunt of pollution and negative effects from today's fossil fuel and extractive economies; and - Are more likely to experience a job transition as Vermont addresses climate change.

 IV.
-DRAFT | Guiding Principles for a Just Transition
+Guiding Principles for a Just Transition